The Garden Grazer

 Home » Recipes » Soup

-Many of them are pantry staples so it is a great recipe to make when you're low on fresh produce.
+Best of all it's made with nutrient-dense, budget-friendly ingredients.
+(Many are pantry staples so it's a great recipe to make when you're low on fresh produce.)

-It's great for lunch, dinner, meal prep, or even to stash away in the freezer.
+It's a great dish for lunch, dinner, or meal prep.
+(Or to even stash away in the freezer for later!)

 Ingredients for Lentil Spinach Soup